 - Hyperthyroidism: Sweat and body odor can be a result of an overactive thyroid.
 When you have an overactive thyroid, your body produces an abundance of sweat, even if you aren’t physically exerting yourself.
 Your doctor will test your blood or urine to see if you have hyperthyroidism.

 - Obesity: Those who are overweight or obese tend to sweat more.
 Fat insulates the body and raises its core temperature, causing increased sweat production and body odor.
 Obesity can also decrease airflow in sweaty areas, giving odor-causing bacteria the perfect climate to breed.

 - Genetic Disorders: While rare, gene mutations can also affect body odor.
 Trimethylaminuria is a condition where your body can’t break down the chemical compound, trimethylamine.
 As a result, the compound builds up in your body and is released through sweat, urine and breath.

 Read more: Medical Conditions That Cause Body Odor

 High Stress Levels

-Certain foods can intensify unpleasant body odor.
+Certain foods, along with caffeine and alcohol consumption, can intensify unpleasant body odor.